Last updated: 2026-06-08 ·

 Once Quest and Mac have established a WebRTC connection (via the rendezvous mailbox and STUN), all video frames, input events, and control messages are end-to-end encrypted using DTLS-SRTP (the WebRTC standard).
 Neither we nor any third party can read the contents of this stream.

-Endpoint: Meta's official IAP service via the Meta Horizon Platform SDK.
+Endpoint: Meta's official In-App Purchase and Subscriptions service via the Meta Horizon Platform SDK.

-What is sent: A purchase request for the Pro SKU and your Meta Horizon entitlement.
+What is sent (In-app purchases feature): A purchase request for the Pro SKU and your Meta Horizon entitlement.

-What we receive: A boolean entitlement (Pro yes/no) and a purchase receipt validated by Meta.
+What we receive (In-app purchases feature): A boolean entitlement (Pro yes/no) and a purchase receipt validated by Meta.

 What we send to our servers: Nothing.
-Your Meta account ID, billing details, and purchase history are not shared with us.
+Your Meta account ID, billing details, subscription details, and purchase history are not shared with us.

 2.4 Diagnostic and feedback uploads (opt-in, never automatic)